Cracko298/3DS-Anti-Cheat-Plugin/README.md

 *Note #3: This only works for NTR-CFW cheats.
 Not CTRPF or Luma-Cheats.
 (And in any game.
 Not just Ice Station Z or BattleMinerZ).

 *Note #4: I made this on a European 3ds.
 Meaning I have absolutely no clue if it works for JPN, USA, or KOR consoles.

+*Note #5: This was originally made for Ice Station Z v1.2 on the 3ds.
+But it also works in many other games.